sdbedi/infra-coding-challenge/README.md

 ## Cleanup and Submission
 - Once you're done, from within the `coding-challenge` directory, run `./bin/teardown.sh` in order to delete all containers and volumes
-- Create a pull request with your submission and we'll take a look ASAP!
+- Send over an email with a link to your forked repo and we'll take a look ASAP!

 ## Hints
 - Speeding up the import rate does not require some fancy algorithm or data strucuture.